Ballerina-By-Examples/markdown-converter/examples/http-service-basic-auth-ldap-user-store/http_service_basic_auth_ldap_user_store.md

-# Service - basic auth LDAP user store
+# Service - Basic Auth LDAP user store

 An HTTP service/resource can be secured with Basic Auth and by enforcing authorization optionally.
 Then, it validates the Basic Auth token sent in